vithursant/terraform-aws-spotgpu/README.md

 # Provisioning AWS Spot Instances for Deep Learning

+Terraform is an open source tool developed by Hashicorp, which allows you to codify your infrastructure.
+This means that you can write configuration files, instead of having to click around in the AWS or any cloud provider's console.
+The files are in pure text format, and therefore can be shared, versioned, peer-reviewed just like any other code.
+Basically, Terraform is a tool that helps you with achieving Infrastructure as Code (IaC).
+The orchestration space is very green, but I think Terraform is the standout option.

-This is a demo repository containing terraform module for provisioning EC2-based Spot Instances on AWS, specifically for Deep Learning workloads on Amazon's GPU-based instances.
+This is repository contains a terraform module for provisioning EC2-based Spot Instances on AWS, specifically for Deep Learning workloads on [Amazon's GPU instances](https://docs.aws.amazon.com/dlami/latest/devguide/gpu.html), by taking advantage of automation and and friendly declarative configuration.

 *Development and testing was done on a macOS High Sierra version 10.13.3*